1190452/LAPR2/docs/UC3 - Create Freelancer/UC3_CreateFreelancer.md

 #### Main success scenario (or basic flow)

 1. The collaborator starts creating a freelancer.
-2. The system requests the necessary (i.e. freelancer identifier, name, levelExpertise, email, nif, ibanAccount, country).
+2. The system requests the necessary (i.e. freelancer identifier, name, levelExpertise, email, nif, ibanAccount, country, street, doorNumber, locality).
 3. The collaborator enter the requested data.
 4. The system validates, presents the data and asks for confirmation.
 5. The collaborator confirms the data.